exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 ### Multisig address as decentralization method

-Decentralization during the anchoring process is built over the internal Bitcoin multisignature addresses architecture.
+Decentralization during the anchoring process is built over the internal Bitcoin multisignature address architecture.

-When the Exonum network should be anchored, every validator builds an anchoring transaction using the [deterministic algorithm](#creating-anchoring-transaction).
+When an Exonum network should be anchored, every validator builds an anchoring transaction using the [deterministic algorithm](#creating-anchoring-transaction).
 Its results are guaranteed to match for every honest validator.
 This